 - Abbot's Elm Moat Lane Abbots Ripton PE28 2PA ku.oc.mlestobbaeht@ofni(01487) 773440

 - Eight Bells

 18th century pub catering for the village and surrounding area.
 Two bar areas and a dining area.
 The garden is secluded and away from the road, and a patio adjoins the rear of the pub.
 Three real ales and good pub food offered.
 Huntingdonshire CAMRA Most Improved Rural Pub of the Year 2015.
-In the summer months is a rare outlet for the award winning Hardings Cider, which is made locally.

 - Eight Bells High Street Abbotsley PE19 6UJ (01767) 677305